rhiever/TwitterFollowBot/README.md

     auto_unmute()

 You will need to manually edit the code if you want to add special users that will remain muted.

+##Have questions?
+Need help with the bot?

+If you're having issues with or have questions about the bot, please [file an issue](https://github.com/rhiever/twitter-follow-bot/issues) in this repository so one of the project managers can get back to you.
+Please check the existing (and closed) issues to make sure your issue hasn't already been addressed.